Thebuilderekes/blog/notes.md

 ## SIGN IN PHP PAGE

-In the top of the sign-in.php page, write this code below to keep track of the input fields and get the values whenever the user is a submitting on an incomplete form or experiencing any problem and you want the data to persist on the form while showing the alert messages:
+At the top of the sign-in.php page, write this code below to keep track of the input fields and get the values whenever the user is a submitting on an incomplete form or experiencing any problem and you want the data to persist on the form while showing the alert messages:

 ```php
 <?php